 - Put a towel under the neck for additional support if you find the neck to be sore

 - You can make a 'V' shape by bending your knees against the wall for a deeper stretch.
 Bring your feet together.

 The Considerable Benefits Of This Yoga Pose

 - It opens the backs of your legs softly

 - Stress Relief

 - Helps with backaches

 - Calms your mind

 This yoga pose is best for working on tight hips and is suitable for all levels.
-It is useful in boosting the circulation in pelvic floor muscles and preparing you physically for childbirth.
+It helps boost the circulation in pelvic floor muscles and prepares you physically for childbirth.
 Also known as Cobbler pose or Bound Angle Pose, it helps improve moods and reduces depression.

 - Start with the seating position.